Hillbilly: History

 The Appalachian Mountains were settled in the 18th century by settlers primarily from England, lowland Scotland, and the province of Ulster in Ireland.
 The settlers from Ulster were mainly Protestants who migrated to Ireland from Lowland Scotland and Northern England during the Plantation of Ulster in the 17th century.
 Many further migrated to the American colonies beginning in the 1730s, and in America became known as the Scots-Irish although this term is inaccurate as they were also of Northern English descent.

 The term "hillbilly" spread in the years following the American Civil War.
 At this time, the country was developing both technologically and socially, but the Appalachian region was falling behind.
 Before the war, Appalachia was not distinctively different from other rural areas of the country.
-Post-war, although the frontier pushed farther west, the region maintained frontier characteristics.
-The Appalachian people themselves were perceived as backward, quick to violence, and inbred in their isolation.
+Post-war, although the frontier pushed farther west, the region retained frontier characteristics.
+The Appalachian people were perceived as backward, quick to violence, and inbred in their isolation.
 Fueled by news stories of mountain feuds such as that in the 1880s between the Hatfields and McCoys, the hillbilly stereotype developed in the late 19th to early 20th century.

-The term "hillbilly" was also first popularized within the state of Kentucky, used by members of the Planter's Protection Association, a tobacco farmers union that formed in the Black Patch region of the state.
-They used hillbilly to refer to non-union scab farmers who did not join the organization.
+The term "hillbilly" was used by members of the Planter's Protection Association, a tobacco farmers union that formed in the Black Patch region of Kentucky, to refer to non-union scab farmers who did not join the organization.

 The "classic" hillbilly stereotype reached its current characterization during the years of the Great Depression.
 The period of Appalachian out-migration, roughly from the 1930s through the 1950s, saw many mountain residents moving north to the Midwestern industrial cities of Chicago, Cleveland, Akron, and Detroit.

 This movement to Northern society, which became known as the "Hillbilly Highway", brought these previously isolated communities into mainstream United States culture.
 In response, poor white mountaineers became central characters in newspapers, pamphlets, and eventually, motion pictures.
 Authors at the time were inspired by historical figures such as Davy Crockett and Daniel Boone.
 The mountaineer image transferred over to the 20th century where the "hillbilly" stereotype emerged.